rusinmt/Portfolio/SQL + PowerBI/readme.md

 GROUP BY d.SalesTerritoryCountry, d.SalesTerritoryRegion, d.SalesTerritoryKey
 ORDER BY [Sales] DESC
 ```
-The DIM_SalesTerritory table groups the sum of SalesAmount for each sales territory and orders the results by three specified columns in descending order.
+The SalesTerritory table groups the sum of SalesAmount for each sales territory and orders the results by three specified columns in descending order.
+This query was used to explore the dataset in SQL Server and did not find a particular use in the model.
 ```sql
 ISNULL (p.Status, 'Outdated') AS ProductStatus
 FROM